All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Both the epidermis (outer layer) and dermis thin with age.
 This thinning is driven in part by reduced GH and IGF-1 signaling, which leads to decreased fibroblast activity and reduced extracellular matrix production .

 Studies on GH-deficient adults have found that their skin is measurably thinner than age-matched controls, and that GH replacement therapy increases skin thickness .
-This finding directly supports the use of GH-optimizing peptides for skin health.
+This finding directly supports the use of GH-improving peptides for skin health.

 Elastin and Skin Elasticity